cadeyrn/newtaboverride/README.md

 ## Compatibility

-The extension requires at least Firefox 58.
-Because the extension makes use of modern web technologies and the latest WebExtension APIs, support for older versions of Firefox is not possible for technical reasons.
+New Tab Override requires at least Firefox 58.
+Because the add-on makes use of modern web technologies and the latest WebExtension APIs, support for older versions of Firefox is not possible for technical reasons.

 ## Download